nwilging/laravel-slack-bot/README.md

 }
 ```

-The `channelId` here is the ID of the channel you wish to send to.
-It is recommended to
+The `channelId` here is the ID or name of the channel you wish to send to.
-maintain a list of channel names and their associated IDs (such as in a database or configuration
-file) so that they may be supplied to the notification in whichever way you'd like.

 Read more on Usage for information on the `SlackApiService` which can provide you channel
 data (including ID) by a channel name.